Solar-Powered Water Desalination System to Address Water, Energy Crises

 MIE Associate Professor Yi Zheng recently received a $355,408 Soleeva Energy Innovation Award to develop a functional interfacial structure for solar driven water desalination and purification.
 The system would also be integrated with solar photovoltaic systems.

 San Jose, California-based Soleeva Energy is sponsoring the research.
-Zheng said he will be working with Soleeva President and CTO Ralph Ahlgren, as well as the company’s R&D team, on the “Functional Composites for Solar Energy Exploration” project.
+Zheng said he will be working with Soleeva Co-Founder CEO Ahmad Qazi and Co-Founder CTO Ralph Ahlgren, as well as the company’s R&D team, on the “Functional Composites for Solar Energy Exploration” project.

 “My research focused on solar energy harvesting,” Zheng explained.
 “I developed a novel structure to purify and desalinate ocean water.
 My recent work on a low-cost solar-driven water desalination system has demonstrated the highest-to-date evaporation rate of fresh water.”

 The system achieved an evaporation rate of 2.48 liters of freshwater per unit area per hour from salt water, which is nearly six times more than the natural evaporation rate of water.

 “This pioneer work will shed light on an innovative solution to address the global water and energy crisis,” Zheng said.

 Soleeva’s Qazi added that the plan is to use his company’s technology to create a localized source of high temperature water that will work with the evaporator technology that Zheng has developed.

 “We will hopefully solve the world’s freshwater problem in the next year or so,” Qazi said.